Snow Crash: Summary

 Hiro heads north to the Oregon Coast, where the Raft, a huge collection of boats containing Eurasian refugees, is approaching the West Coast of the United States.
-The center of the Raft is L. Bob Rife's yacht, formerly the USS Enterprise nuclear-powered aircraft carrier.
+The center of the Raft is L. Bob Rife's yacht, formerly the nuclear-powered aircraft carrier USS Enterprise.
 Rife has been using the Raft as a mechanism to indoctrinate and infect thousands with the virus and to import it to America.
 Y.T. is captured and brought to Rife on the Raft, who intends to use her as a hostage, knowing her connection to Uncle Enzo.
 With help from the Mafia, Hiro fights his way onto the Raft and recovers the nam-shub of Enki, which Rife had been concealing.
 With help from Juanita, who had previously infiltrated the Raft, the nam-shub is read out, and Rife's control over the Raft is broken.
 Rife flees the Raft, taking Y.T., and his mercenary, Raven, attempts to activate the digital form of Snow Crash at a virtual concert within the Metaverse.
 Hiro is able to neutralize the virus, and Y.T. escapes.
 At Los Angeles International Airport, Raven ambushes the Mafia and fights Uncle Enzo to a stalemate (though both men are severely injured in the process), while Rife is killed as he attempts to flee the airport on his private jet.
 Y.T. is reunited with her mother, and Hiro and Juanita reconcile and agree to rekindle their relationship.